China's coronavirus cases, deaths rise as it struggles to slow spread

 “All those who have returned to Beijing should stay at home or submit to group observation for 14 days,” Beijing’s virus prevention working group said in a notice the newspaper cited.

-“Those who refuse to accept home or centralized observation and other prevention and control measures will be held accountable under the law,” it said.
+“Those who refuse to accept home or centralised observation and other prevention and control measures will be held accountable under the law,” it said.

 The number of trade fairs and sports events in China and overseas that have been affected by the spread of the virus increased.

-International Business Machines Corp said on Friday it had canceled its participation in the RSA cyber security conference in San Francisco at the end of February due to coronavirus-related concerns.
+International Business Machines Corp said on Friday it had cancelled its participation in the RSA cyber security conference in San Francisco at the end of February due to coronavirus-related concerns.

-Earlier, Facebook Inc said it had canceled its global marketing summit scheduled for next month, also in San Francisco, over worry about the same risks.
+Earlier, Facebook Inc said it had cancelled its global marketing summit scheduled for next month, also in San Francisco, over worry about the same risks.

-The Mobile World Congress, the annual telecoms industry gathering in Barcelona, was also canceled after a mass exodus by exhibitors.
+The Mobile World Congress, the annual telecoms industry gathering in Barcelona, was also cancelled after a mass exodus by exhibitors.

 A top Chinese official, in an interview with Reuters, acknowledged that the coronavirus was a huge challenge, but defended the government’s management of it and lashed out at the “over-reaction” of some countries.